h2non/jshashes/README.md

 ### Module

-The library was builded using the CommonJS module standard, so the same code works in [Node](http://nodejs.org).
+The library is based on CommonJS module standard, so the same code works in [Node](http://nodejs.org) and other environments.

 `jsHashes` is available via NPM.
 You can install it simply doing: